StevenXuf/Spectral_properties_of_kernels_of_CNN-GPs/README.md

 Presumably you have all the necessary libraries installed, please put the python modules `networks.py` and `eig_plot.py` under current path since you will need it when running the code.

 ## 2. Eigen-analysis
-From here, we will do related analysis for kernel matrix, and concrete experiments can be found in the files starting with `Exp...`.
+From here, we will do related analysis for kernel matrix, and concrete experiments can be found in the files starting with `Exp`.
 ### Import data
 We are using MNIST dataset which consists of 60,000 training samples and 10,000 testing samples.
 We directly import MNIST data from `torchvision` using:
 ```python